mdsol/hale/README.md

 It specifies Constraint Objects which apply to the Request body.
 Specifying attributes implies that the specified relationship requires a Request Body to be fulfilled.

 ### enctype
-The "enctypre" property is OPTIONAL.
+The "enctype" property is OPTIONAL.

 May be a list or a string.
 If it is a string the server only accepts requests of that mediatype.
-If it is a lite, the server will accept any of the mediatypes specified. specifies the media type that should be used to make the request. defaults to application/x-www-form-urlencoded
+If it is a lite, the server will accept any of the mediatypes specified.
+Specifies the media type that should be used to make the request.
+Defaults to application/x-www-form-urlencoded

 ## Constraint Objects
 A constraint object may specify a Default or Constraint Parameters.